If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 #3: Cost is not a barrier

-Based on features alone, Kajabi has a clear edge over Thinkific in every respect, be it course creation and delivery, sales and marketing, and even customer support.
+Based on features alone, Kajabi has a clear edge over Thinkific in every respect, be it course creation and delivery, sales and marketing, and even website creation.
 So, if Kajabi’s pricing plans work for you, it should be a fairly straightforward decision.

 On the other hand, Thinkific will be a better choice for you if: